p-groarke/wsay/readme.md

 # WARNING : The "sentence" must come before the --playback_device (-p) option if it is used!
 wsay "Output EVERYWHERE \o/" -p 1 2 -o

+# Use the 'all' shortcut to playback on every device simultaneously.
+wsay "I conquer all devices" -p all

 # Here, we are using voice 6, reading text from a file and outputting to 'output.wav'.
 wsay -v 6 -i mix_and_match_options.txt -o output.wav